 Last week, the New York Times reported that several automakers are beginning to equip cars with access to the Internet.
 It seems beyond question that, despite the warnings on the products themselves, these features will be used by drivers while they are driving and will inevitably lead to serious injuries and deaths.
 Car manufacturers installing these features deserve censure for choosing sales over lives.
 Continue reading “Automakers Must Not Build Cars with Driver Internet Access”

 BY STEPHANIE CHIAO Dear Reader, In keeping with this journal’s mission to foster dialogue between Christian communities on campus, the editors of To An Unknown God chose “women” as this issue’s cover theme.
-We believe this is a pertinent and meaningful subject for our readers, and we have explored topics such as dating, leadership, sexuality, … Continue reading Letter from the Editor
+We believe this is a pertinent and meaningful subject for our readers, and we have explored topics such as dating, leadership, sexuality, and more.
+As in previous issues, we hope that our … Continue reading Letter from the Editor

 I have a question for my female readers: Women, are you romantically interested in a male friend whom you do not think is ever going to ask you out?
 If the answer to this question is yes, I want you to tell him or ask him on a date.
 Yes, I hear you protesting: “But that’s not my job; he’s supposed to—” Wait.
 Why is he supposed to be the one to initiate a relationship?